iGW-TU-Dresden/CMIP6_Climate_Projections_Script/README.md

 3. Downloading the datasets of interest.
 4. Preprocessing the NetCDF files for either a shapefile or a list of coordinates.

-**Note:** To run the script, please download the attached file 'download_links_df.csv' and save it to your local folder.
-This file contains direct links to download the daily and monthly NetCDF files from the ISIMIP repository.

 ## About R and RStudio

 **i.
 Download and Install**